 Consent: Positive cooperation in the act or expressing intent to engage in the act.
 The person must act freely and voluntarily and have knowledge of the nature of the act involved.
 A person who is giving consent cannot be under the influence of drugs or alcohol, unconscious, passed out, coming in and out of consciousness, or have a disability or disorder that would impair his/her understanding of the act.
 Silence or lack of active resistance does not imply consent.
 Past consent does not imply future consent.
 The presence or absence of consent is based on the totality of the circumstances.

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to Fear for the person's safety or the safety of others; or Suffer substantial emotional distress.
+Stalking means engaging in a course of conduct directed at a specific person(s) that would cause a reasonable person to (a) fear for his or her safety or the safety of others, or (b) suffer substantial emotional distress.